fiskaltrust/release-notes/middleware/middleware-1.3.19.md

 We've therefore implemented a way to switch SCUs and therefore TSEs of existing Queues (SCUs are "bound" to a specific TSE and therefore cannot be re-used with other TSEs).

 In short, the switch process consists of these steps:
-1. The SCU switch is prepared in the portal, i.e. the target SCU is added to the Cashbox and marked as _switch target_.
+1. The SCU switch is prepared in the portal, i.e. the target SCU is added to the CashBox and marked as _switch target_.
 2. The Middleware is restarted to pull the latest changes after the config was rebuilt.
 3. A daily-closing receipt is sent
 4. The switch is initiated with an "initiate SCU switch" receipt.
 After this, no SCU is connected to the Queue anymore.